Mucchinas/Solstice/README.md

 # Summertime Framework Documentation

-Summertime is a minimalist web framework for Java 8+ designed with a celestial metaphor.
+Summertime is a minimalist web framework for Java 8+ with an astral twist.
 It provides automated dependency injection, configuration management, and a lightweight web server.

 ## Core Architecture